The Best Way to Showcase Your Product

 Years later when I started my own business, I incorporated photography into my branding services.
 I just knew that I wanted to offer those same "beauty" style shots, except using models and showcasing products –the perfect combination of using my strengths and serving artisans and makers where they needed it most.

 Bringing in models to show off a product isn't just for "beauty" reasons.
 There is strategy and reasons behind this type of styled shoot.
-And I will be discussing the 3 biggest reasons you need to be doing this today.

-Bring in the human touch
+Brings in the human touch

 Adding in people to a product shoot gives the viewer an opportunity to relate.
 It's more impactful for someone to see a mother and child and the mother wearing a necklace, than for someone to just see a necklace with a white background.